 What if you could do the same thing offshore, where you would have no reporting requirements in your home country, but you can control how and where the funds are spent?
 Remember even for U.S. foundations the IRS allows up to 90% of the Foundation’s income to be spent on administrative expenses such as salaries and office expenses.

-For years the wealthy in the U.S. have established 'foundations'.
-For example:
+For years the wealthy in the U.S. have established 'foundations'

 A wealthy individual with cash, marketable securities, liquid assets, or other assets can irrevocably transfer the assets to a foreign 'charity'.
 A Panama Charitable Foundation is the perfect vehicle for setting up such a charity offshore.